Hair Types: How to Identify, Maintain and Style Yours

 - Detangle your hair with a wide-tooth comb carefully, one section at a time, to avoid putting too much strain on tight curls

-- Use moisture-rich hair loss shampoos, conditioners, and oils — kinky hair is the most brittle type
+- Use moisture-rich hair loss shampoos, conditioners, and oils — this hair texture is the most brittle type

-- Avoid products containing silicones, which can be particularly harmful to kinky hair
+- Avoid products containing silicones, as they can be particularly harmful

-- Don’t overdo protective styles: take breaks and allow your hair to be free from time to time
+- Don’t overdo protective styles: take breaks and let your hair free from time to time

 Restoring growth for all hair types

-Understanding your hair type and following our tips can help you take better care of your locks.
+Understanding the different types of hair and following our tips can help you take better care of your locks.

-If you want to restore your hair with natural, thicker growth, hair transplant surgery can help.
+If you want to restore your thinning hair permanently, with natural, thicker growth, hair transplant surgery can help.